Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Simple, low-cost assets: a sophisticated twin of a household meter has no ROI.

-• Small companies without mature OT team: high startup cost.
+• Small companies without a mature OT team: high startup cost.

-• End-of-life assets: investing in twin of something retiring in 2 years doesn’t pay.
+• End-of-life assets: investing in a twin of something retiring in two years does not pay.

-• No data-driven decision culture: the twin generates data; if unused, it’s expensive.
+• No data-driven decision culture: the twin generates data; if unused, it is pure cost.

 Conclusion